|

 guitar, banjo, jew's harp, toy piano and voice,

-imbued with esoteric religious imagery:
+imbued with esoteric religious imagery.

-the spectral Living in the Kingdom of Death,
+the spectral Living in the Kingdom of Death, that sounds like

-Much of the album was born at the intersection of
+Part of the album was born at the intersection of

 simple repetitive hypnotic acoustic guitar riffs and